mattgaviota/fb-graph-api-test/slim-test/README.md

 ## Requisites

-In order to try this application you need install [composer](https://getcomposer.org/) and you need the Facebook API Token from a [Facebook App](https://developers.facebook.com).
+In order to try this application you need install [composer](https://getcomposer.org/) and you need the Facebook API Token from a [Facebook App](https://developers.facebook.com) configured in the `.env file`.

 ## Install the Application